Strategic Social Learning

 Justin is a postdoctoral fellow at the Max Planck Institute for Evolutionary Anthropology in the Department of Human Behavior, Ecology and Culture.
 He is an evolutionary biologist interested in adapting mathematical models of speciation to the study of group formation and cultural divergence.
 Ideas such as linkage disequilibrium, mutation order, and selection against intermediates are important in speciation.
 His research investigates the possibility of applying these concepts to the study of cultural evolution.

-If you would like to participate, we would like to ask you to register by filling out the form below (there is a limit of 40 participants and places will be allocated on a first come, first served basis).
+If you would like to participate, we would like to ask you to register by filling out the form below.